 The malconvoker prestige class gives non-evil player characters a chance to use some of the most powerful creatures in the game-and the most dangerous.
 Malconvokers run terrible risks in attempting to turn pure evil to the service of good.
 Moreover, they might alienate righteous allies in exchange for tenuous pacts with fiendish servants.
-The Vital especially organized one.
+The Vital pellcasting.
+This shared knowledge puts malconvokers into a strange sort of group, if not an especially organized one.
 No obvious thread links those who come across that strange text, beyond their affinity for summoning magic.